Program on Science, Technology and Society at Harvard|

 Katja Patzwaldt studied political science, history and regional development of Eastern Europe at the Berlin Free University in Germany, the Russian State University of Humanities and the Moscow Institute of International Relations.
 After graduating, she received a research, work and travel grant from the Robert Bosch Foundation and the German Studienstiftung and participated in a post-graduate programme of international affairs.
 During this time, she worked in research management, migration policy and employment policy and research for UNESCO, the ILO and the World Bank.

 Roopali Phadke joined the Harvard STS program as a National Science Foundation Post-doctoral Fellow.
 Roopali's research is at the nexus of environmental studies, international development and science and technology studies.
 Her current research focuses on the private and public development of water resources in South Asia.
 Within STS, her interests lie in the democratization of science and technology decision-making and the hybridization of technical expertise and local knowledge in development administration.
+She currently works as a Professor of Environmental Policy at Macalester College.
 She is also concerned with the use of participatory research methodologies and documentary filmmaking.
 Roopali's PhD is in Environmental Studies from the University of California, Santa Cruz.
 Her dissertation examined how People's Science Movements in the Krishna Valley of India have fostered the equitable distribution of water and alternative designs for large dam development.
 This research has been funded by the University of California, the National Science Foundation, the International Water Management Institute and the American Institute for India Studies.
 Roopali holds a BA from Wellesley College in Political Science and a MA from Cornell University in South Asian Studies.
 In addition to her academic service, she has worked for several NGOs, including the National Wildlife Federation and Cultural Survival.

 Kaushik Sunder Rajan is Assistant Professor of Anthropology at UC-Irvine.
 He was initially trained as a biologist, obtained his Ph.D. in the History and Social Studies of Science and Technology, and works on the anthropology of science and technology.
 Before joining UC-Irvine, he served as a post-doctoral fellow in the Program on Science, Technology and Society at the Kennedy School.

-Frédérique S. Santerre is a post-doctoral Research Fellow at Harvard University's Kennedy School of Government in the Science, Technology and Society Program.
+Frédérique S. Santerre currently is the Global Head at for Global Government Affairs & Health Policy at Merck Serono.
+Frédérique was a post-doctoral Research Fellow at Harvard University's Kennedy School of Government in the Science, Technology and Society Program in 2002-05.
 Her doctoral dissertation focused upon the dynamics of change in international policy-making regarding regulation and innovation in the life sciences industry.